Yash18-sudo/Notekeeper/README.md

 - Add notes: Users can add new notes with a title and description.
 - Archive notes: Users can archive notes to remove them from the main view.
 - Delete notes: Users can delete notes permanently.
+- Edit Notes: Users can Edit notes.
+- Pagination: A page consist only 6 tiles of notes.
 - Drag and drop: Users can rearrange the order of their notes by dragging and dropping them.
 - Automatic deletion: Deleted notes are automatically deleted after 7 days.